Digital Printing How to use our digital printing resources

 Small format print jobs MUST be specified as either letter or tabloid.
 All other sizes will be rejected by the system.

 IMPORTANT: Multi-page PDFs are fine for the small format printers, but they will be rejected by the large format plotters.
 Please create one PDF per board when printing large format.
 Also be sure that each PDF file has a unique filename.
-The plotters will not process the same filename more than once per hour.
+The plotters will not process the same filename more than once in a five minute period.

 Proper PDF File Creation